igabriel85/scamp-ede-service/README.md

   * __anomaly__ - Anomaly detection methods.
 All methods supported by PyOD.
 In the current example we see how an Isolation Forest model can be trained.
 For further details please consult the offical PyOD [documentation](https://pyod.readthedocs.io/en/latest/index.html).
   * __cluster__ - Clustering methods.
 Current version supports only DBSCAN, Optics and HDBSCAN.
   * __cycle_detect__ - Cycle detection method.
 The above example show how that users have to define a known good pattern and the _max_distance_ and _delta_bias_ parameters used for filtering of overlapping cycles.
 It is possible to add a query string in case of _ts_source_.
 This will allow on the fly pattern definition.
     * __dtw__ - Dynamic Time Warping based cycle detection method will be used if this parameter is set to True.
-As scoring is different _max_distance_ has to have a larger value.
-If the value is to small the job will fail.
+Initialy if scoring is different _max_distance_ had to have a larger value.
+If the value was to small the job would fail.
+To limit this issue now _max_distance_ reprezents a percentage of the median score.
+This will allow for more flexibility in the cycle detection process.

 `PUT /v1/ede/config`